 Will I get a QMUL Model certificate?

 You will not receive a specific QMUL Model certificate in addition to your degree certificate and transcript of results.
-However, you will have access to an e-portfolio tool that you can use to document relevant activities and learning.
+However, you will have access to an e-portfolio tool that you can use to document relevant activities and learning and extra-curricular activities will be recorded on your Higher Education Achievement Report (HEAR).
 You will be able to use this as a source of evidence to showcase your knowledge, skills and experience when applying to potential employers or graduate schemes.

 Who do I contact if I have further questions about my programme?